 It is recommended that you consult with an attorney to explore your legal options.
 You want to ensure that during the collection process you are left with enough settlement money to cover all your expenses.
-This is your most important priority, since your accident injuries caused you pain and suffering, as well as additional expenses and lost wages.
+This is your most important priority since your accident injuries caused you pain and suffering, as well as additional expenses and lost wages.

-When your attorney negotiates a hospital lien, it is dependent upon on the nature of your case and what you can potentially receive in your settlement.
+When your attorney negotiates a hospital lien, it is dependent upon the nature of your case and what you can potentially receive in your settlement.
 For example, if your settlement is only for the amount that the hospital charged, it’s unlikely that the hospital will take most of it should you receive additional compensation.

 When you start receiving collection notices before your case is settled and there is an existing hospital lien, you need to have your lawyer contact the hospital to help stop the collection efforts until you are awarded a settlement.
-An attorney can review any itemized charges, any unrelated charges to your bill, or look for double billing, and have these additional charges removed from your bill.
+An attorney can review any itemized charges, or any unrelated charges to your bill, or look for double billing, and have these additional charges removed from your bill.

 Hospital liens will stay on your record until they are resolved.
-You need the legal advice of an experienced auto accident lawyer to make sure the hospital lien is removed, since it could affect your credit.
+You need the legal advice of an experienced auto accident lawyer to make sure the hospital lien is removed since it could affect your credit.
 You may have other expenses you are unable to pay and need to work with creditors to pay these bills.

 Legal Help for Injured Car Accident Victims